convox/console-app/README.md

     $ aws cloudformation create-stack --stack-name console-resources --capabilities CAPABILITY_IAM --template-body file://formation.json

+If you are using the AWS GovCloud, you have to run this formation stack:

+    $ aws cloudformation create-stack --stack-name console-resources --capabilities CAPABILITY_IAM --template-body file://formation.json

 Wait for this stack to fully complete (can take ~10 minutes to complete depending on AWS).

 ### Configure Console environment